ERMA, European Regional Master's Programme in Democracy and Human Rights in South East Europe

 What is ERMA

-The European Regional Master's Programme in Democracy and Human Rights in South East Europe (ERMA) is a joint initiative by the University of Sarajevo, with the Center for Interdisciplinary Studies (CIS) and the University of Bologna, with the Institute for Central-Eastern and Balkan Europe (IECOB) established in 2000.
+The European Regional Master's Programme in Democracy and Human Rights in South East Europe (ERMA) is a joint initiative by the University of Sarajevo, with the Center for Interdisciplinary Studies (CIS) and the University of Bologna, with the Department of Political and Social Sciences.

 ERMA is an interdisciplinary postgraduate programme intended for students who wish to combine studies with empirical and field research experience in human rights and democratization issues in South East Europe (SEE).
 The main objective of the programme is to promote the creation of generations of young professionals for state management, inter-governmental and non-governmental organizations, for academia and think-tanks in Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia, as well as countries belonging to the EU and worldwide.